Community Development Coordinator

 - Strong attention to detail and proficiency with computer systems and software

 Amherst College is pleased to provide a comprehensive, highly competitive benefits package that meets the needs of staff and faculty and their families.
 Benefits are an important part of our overall compensation, so it is critical that you review all of the options to ensure it meets your total compensation requirements.
 Click here for Benefits Information .

 Interested candidates are asked to submit a resume and cover letter online at https://amherst.wd5.myworkdayjobs.com/Amherst_Jobs .
-Please be sure to upload all requested documents in the first step of the application process.
+Please be sure to upload all requested documents prior to clicking Submit.
 Applications cannot be revised once submitted.
 Review of applications will begin immediately and will continue until the position is filled.